TimelessBeing/battle_for_eden/rules.md

   unless its player spends 1 troop on that front, which they are only allowed to do if it leaves at least 1 attacking troop near the frontier and 1 defending troop on the territory.

+- "Allied" refers to the player's side of a front.
+  Their territory is the "allied territory", and their units are the "allied units".

+- "Enemy" refer to the opposing player's side of a front.
+  Their territory is the "enemy territory", and their units are the "enemy units".

+- "Differentiating a card" means turning the card horizontally or putting tokens on it to remember what has happened to it or what will happen to it
+  (*e.g.* whether a unit has triggered its ability, or whether is should be destroyed at the end of the battle)